JuanMansilla/Excel-Add-in-Display-Animated-Dashboard/README.md

 # Excel-Add-in-Display-Animated-Dashboard
-This code sample demonstrates a task pane app that is displayed in Excel 2013 when the app is first started.
+This code sample demonstrates a task pane add-in that is displayed in Excel 2013 when the add-in is first started.
 The task pane contains a partially hidden menu along its left side.
 Moving the mouse over the dashboard causes the menu to be fully displayed.
 Each menu item also includes a button that is used to either insert the text from a text box into the worksheet or retrieve text from the worksheet and insert it into the text box.

 Figure 1 shows the task pane with the partially displayed dashboard.